Quilt Binding Bonus Lesson: Understanding Fabric Grain

 So, now that you know this little bit of information, here are the takeaways for quilters:

-In general, you don’t want to mix it into your quilt because it’s not going to have the same amount of “give” as other portions of the fabric, and this tension can cause seams to pull apart over time.
+In general, you always want to cut the selvage off of your fabric, making sure you don’t mix it into your quilt because it’s not going to have the same amount of “give” as other portions of the fabric, and this tension can cause seams to pull apart over time.
 A lot of quilters save selvages to use in other projects, and my READ EVERY DAY bookcase quilt pattern uses them as appliques for the ‘spines’ of the books.
 A mistake I made early on in my quilts was leaving the selvage on the fabrics I used in the back of my quilts.
 Since they were large pieces that I was sewing to other large fabrics I didn’t realize it would make a difference.
 When you prep your fabric, it’s a good idea to cut the selvage edge off, cutting at about 1/2″ above the unprinted area.

 Notice the illustration below depicting the woven threads of a piece of fabric.
 If you imagine cutting these threads either lengthwise or crosswise, you will still have threads that are grounded by little grids of squares.
 This gives them a bit of stability when cut.